-Would you like to improve health and chronic disease outcomes across the lifespan or develop, implement and evaluate the effectiveness of specialized programs for athletes?
-This flexible program prepares you for a variety of careers in corporate, clinical or community settings, or in personal training.
+Would you like to improve health and chronic disease outcomes across the lifespan or develop, implement and evaluate the effectiveness of exercise and fitness programs?
+This flexible program helps prepare you for a variety of careers in corporate, clinical or community settings.

 Earn your BS in Exercise and Wellness and MS in Exercise and Wellness quicker through our 4+1 Accelerated Program.
 Learn more